nhofman/dualSeq_pipe/README.md

 ## Prerequisites
 - [Mamba](https://mamba.readthedocs.io/en/latest/index.html)/[Conda](https://docs.conda.io/en/latest/)
 - [Snakemake](https://snakemake.readthedocs.io/en/stable/) >= 7.32
-- Python > 3.10
+- Python >= 3.10
 - Pyyaml

 The required tools need to be installed before running the pipeline.
-If conda or mamba is preexisting on the system, the file dualseq.yaml can be used to create a conda/mamba environment containing all necessary tools and dependencies.
+If conda or mamba is preexisting on the system, the file dualseq.yaml can be used to create a conda/mamba environment containing the required tools and dependencies.

 ## Execution
 The wrapper script can be executed with the following command: